jkowens/magento-jobqueue/README.md

 #JobQueue

 Do you need to run a process outside of a user generated request?
-Are you working on an integration that requires "guaranteed delivery?"
+Are you working on an integration that requires "guaranteed delivery"?
 JobQueue allows Magento applications to place tasks in a queue to be processed asynchronously.
 It is built on DJJob and makes use of the existing MySQL backend.
 Some tasks this may be ideal for are: